paulvt/sinoptik/README.md

 To select a location, you can either provide an address, or a geocoded position by providing a latitude and longitude.
-For example to get forecasts for all metrics for the Stationsplein in Utrecht,
+For example, to get forecasts for all metrics for the Stationsplein in Utrecht,
 use:

 ```